 Through Obama-era insurance reforms, hospitals and health systems were promised increased volume- for-unit rate discounts.
 This promise of patient and volume growth resulted in the pivot to risk, with many providers implementing a “must-have” population health playbook — investing hundreds of millions of dollars on physician enterprises, IT (including electronic health records), and other population health infrastructure.

-According to a Navigant analysis of 2016 MSSP results (Figure 1), Track 1 ACOs that earned shared savings still incurred a $31 per member per month (PMPM) loss on average, equating to $5.2 million in losses for an average organization.
+According to a Navigant health systems financial analysis of 2016 MSSP results (Figure 1), Track 1 ACOs that earned shared savings still incurred a $31 per member per month (PMPM) loss on average, equating to $5.2 million in losses for an average organization.

 Of those Track 1 ACOs earning shared savings, the average $27 PMPM savings payment was vastly offset by a $58 PMPM reduction in Medicare fee-for-service (FFS) revenue.
 While Track 2 and 3 ACOs earning shared savings fared better financially, they still lost an average of $14 PMPM or $2.9M per organization.
 Next Gen ACOs earning shared savings lost $3 PMPM or $1.2M per organization.

 Hundreds of ACOs joined MSSP to test value-based programs and develop the capabilities needed to manage the health of populations.
 These ACOs have largely selected MSSP Track 1 to avoid downside risk.
 Yet, there remains an implicit negative financial impact built into the shared savings economic model that may not be obvious to many participating organizations.